Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 **Gaming**

-Let's talk about gaming with x11.
+~~Let's talk about gaming with x11.
 Installing and playing is super-easy through Steam or Wine.
-However, there is a clear performance drop on Linux compared to Windows.
+However, there is a clear performance drop on Linux compared to Windows (probably because of NVIDIA).~~

-It's playable, but not as comfy as on Windows.
+~~It's playable, but not as comfy as on Windows.~~

+EDIT: I said nothing.
+It's fast as f-.
+Basically add `CLUTTER_DEFAULT_FPS=144` and `__GL_SYNC_DISPLAY_DEVICE=<screen with highest refresh rate>` (reported by `xrandr --listmonitors`) to `/etc/environment`, and set `unredir-if-possible·=·true` to Picom (or simply kill the compositor when gaming).

+But I guess the plug-and-play experience of Windows is still better.
+Anyway, I've installed Gentoo, it's not like I'm looking for plug-and-play.

 **Programming**